PROGRAMMING

 The controversy surrounding Nicolette Sheridan's "Monday Night Football"

 promo did not deter viewers from "Desperate Housewives."
-The hit show
+The hit show retained its

 Sunday night dominance, attracting one of its largest audiences to date.
 [E!